erikabp123/ClassicAddonManager/Readme.md

-# Classic Addon Manager
+# Classic Addon Manager _(now also retail)_

-This is a WIP addon manager, that despite the name NOW SUPPORT RETAIL, RETAIL/CLASSIC PTR AND CLASSIC.
-It manages your addons allowing  for easy updates from projects stored on Curseforge, Github and WowInterface.
+This is a WIP addon manager, that despite the name **NOW SUPPORTS RETAIL, PTR** (classic & retail), **AND CLASSIC**.
+It manages your addons allowing  for easy updates from projects stored on Curseforge, Github, Tukui, and WowInterface.
 THIS IS ONLY FOR WINDOWS!

 ![Classic Addon Manager](https://user-images.githubusercontent.com/18148143/96378250-f811b080-118a-11eb-9cfb-481753cf48ee.png)